holaplex/hub-docs/docs/hub/Guides/open-drop.md

 The `collectionMint: id` in the response can be used to mint that queued token at a future time.

-To view your queued NFT on Hub Console, navigate to the Collection page that's associated with your Open Drop.
+To view your queued NFT on Hub console, navigate to the Collection page that's associated with your Open Drop.

 ## Mint a Queued NFT

 After queuing an NFT to an Open Drop, you can mint it into a wallet using the `mintQueued` mutation.
+The NFT can be minted as either an NFT or cNFT and this choice is made at the time of mint.

 ### Example